 We spent around 31 hours on the ferry in total but part of that was spent having lunch and a sleep on the comfy couches at Mango Drift hostel on Likoma Island, which was a nice break from sitting on the hard ferry floor.

 It wasn’t the most relaxing of journeys, but it was a real adventure and I am so glad that I did it.
 Would I do it again?
 Probably!

-If you can’t stomach the ferry all the way down to Monkey Bay, perhaps get off at Nkotakota like we did and either stop over in Senga bay or hot foot it all the way down to Cape Maclear by bus.
+If you can’t stomach the ferry all the way down to Monkey Bay, perhaps get off at Nkotakota as we did and either stopover in Senga bay or hot foot it all the way down to Cape Maclear by bus.

 Cape Maclear, or Chembe as it’s also known, is an incredibly peaceful and beautiful village down in the far south of the lake, in Lake Malawi National Park, a UNESCO World Heritage Site.